The Best Soup In Seattle guide image

 Sure, we're really in Lotus Pond's BBQ pork soup for the shrimp and pork dumplings submerged inside, which are some of the best in town.
 The filling is generously seasoned, and when the wrapper edges get plump with schmaltzy broth, it's a beautiful thing.
 But wontons aside, this thing is still an exemplary (and massive) bowl of broth, chewy egg noodles, and tender hunks of delicious meat.

 Sometimes, you just need to eat a half-gallon of clam chowder out of a hollowed-out boule of sourdough, and that’s OK.
 That’s why Pike Place Chowder exists (in addition to being a tourist holding area).
-There are a couple different kinds of chowder here, but always pick the creamy clam over the smoked salmon chowder that tastes a little too much like cream cheese and looks a little too much like Pepto Bismol.
+There are a couple of different kinds of chowder here, but always pick the creamy clam over the smoked salmon chowder that tastes a little too much like cream cheese and looks a little too much like Pepto Bismol.

-Noodle/Bar is a beacon of light on a crummy weather day no matter what you order, be it fantastic dumplings stained orange with chili sauce, or braised tofu and mushrooms over rice.
+Noodle/Bar in South Lake Union is a beacon of light on a crummy weather day no matter what you order, be it fantastic dumplings stained orange with chili sauce, or braised tofu and mushrooms over rice.
 But if you're still shivering through your Patagonia puffer, you want this soupy bowl of wanza mian with ground pork, tender Chinese broccoli, and chickpeas.
 It has nutrients, it has a slow-burning spice, and it has your name written all over it.
 Especially if your name is Noodle.

 It’s debatable whether khao soi is soup, stew, or noodles, but we’re not interested in the semantics of things—we just want hot liquid in a bowl.
 The combination of coconut milk, curry, egg noodles, and a slight zing from lime makes Bangrak Market’s khao soi the perfect thing when you're craving both soup and something that has creaminess and spice.

-PhOne of the reasons we like Pho Viet Anh so much is that they play sultry jazz instrumental covers of Top 40 songs.
+One of the reasons we like Pho Viet Anh so much is that they play sultry jazz instrumental covers of Top 40 songs.
 There’s just something special about sipping soup while listening to a saxophone rendition of “Shake It Off.”
 Choose between four different broths with any type of protein (you’re going to want the spicy beef broth if you can handle it), and get an order of the fried pork and shrimp spring rolls, too.

 Ooink is a small ramen spot in a neighborhood where there are lots of other places to eat noodle soup.
-But this one stands out because the pork is really tender and the gyoza dumplings are massive.
+But this one stands out because the pork is really tender and the overstuffed gyoza are outstanding.
 The only drawback is that it’s tiny in here, so don’t come with a group.
 Pop in alone or with one other person when a hot bowl of broth is necessary, like when you get teeth pulled, fired from your job, or both on the same day.

 Deru is a market one of your friends might describe as “rustic California chic.”
 It’s in a residential pocket of Kirkland, and it happens to be a fantastic place to eat anything, especially soup.
-The soup rotates every day, but we’ve seen corn chowder, cauliflower potato leek, and carrot topped with pepitas, and they’re all outrageously good, especially on a rainy night with a stick of focaccia for dipping and a beet iced tea for drinking.
+The soup rotates every day, but we’ve seen corn chowder, cauliflower potato leek, and carrot topped with pepitas, and they’re all outrageously good, especially on a rainy night with a stick of focaccia for dipping and a beet iced tea.

 If you’re in the mood for chicken soup but want something a lot heartier, check out the avgolemono at Nikos Gyros.
 It’s thick, lemony, and has a terrific broth-to-rice-to-chicken ratio.
-We like eating it at a comfortable table with a hot side of pita, but we don’t blame you if you get it to-go and drink it like tea in your car.
+We like eating it at a comfortable table with a hot side of pita, but we don’t blame you if you get it to-go and drink it like coffee in your car.

 Chase Sapphire Card Ad